Know Your Rights: My Right to be Treated Equally

 Section 1 of Know Your Rights: The Rights of Children and Young People

-This factsheet is an extract from the publication Know Your Rights: The Rights of Children and Young People, published by the Irish Council for Civil Liberties (ICCL) and the Children’s Rights Alliance.
-It is reproduced here with the kind permission of the ICCL and the Alliance.
-Download the publication in full from www.knowyourrights.ie or www.childrensrights.ie.
-Know Your Rights is a public information project of the ICCL designed to inform people in clear and accessible language about their rights under key areas of the law in Ireland."
+This factsheet is an extract from the publication Know Your Rights: The Rights of Children and Young People published by the Children’s Rights Alliance.
+It is reproduced here with their kind permission.
+Know Your Rights is a public information project designed to inform everyone, in plain language, of the rights and entitlements children have in Ireland and where to go when they are not respected.
+What is equality?

 Equality is about recognising that everyone has the same worth and should be treated with dignity.
 Sometimes people are treated badly or unfairly because of negative attitudes and stereotypes like racism.
 This type of treatment goes against the idea of equality and is known as discrimination.
 You have the right to be protected from discrimination at school, when you buy or sell something, when you use a service such as the bus, attend a youth or sports group, or when you are in employment.